Danny Tang’s work draws on Chinese traditional culture, sayings, fables and craftsmanship.

 无人问津的港口总是开满鲜花 (The port that no one cares about is always full of flowers)

-The original intention of this concept is to describe people’s attitudes: “Some people are very kind and good, no one sees them, but they still ‘beautiful’” and the emotional state “The people who care about you always have sugar in their pockets.
+This Chinese concept is describes an attitude: “Some people are very kind and good, no one sees them, but they still ‘beautiful’” and the emotional state “The people who care about you always have sugar in their pockets.
 They know how big the world is, but they just want to take care of you.”

-To express his understanding of this, Danny Tang used traditional Chinese culture Craftsmanship of Chinese embroidery.
-He used soft, repurposed materials such as his old clothes that presented warm textures.
-He then chose to use sunflowers that represent ‘silent love’.
+Using traditional Chinese embroidery techniques and Tang used soft, repurposed materials such as his old clothes to represented warm textures.
+The image of sunflowers stands for ‘silent love’.
 In the middle of the piece is a bleeding heart as emotional changes affect the heartbeat, and people always associate inner emotions with the heart.

 A few years ago, Tang heard a fable about the truth of life.
 The man fell off a cliff but clung to a honeycomb branch.
 There is a dragon under the cliff that can eat him at any time.
 At this moment, honey from the branch dripped into his mouth, and the sweetness made him forget the dragon under his feet.